 Anxiety Attacks Begin With Anxious Thoughts

 Progressive muscle relaxation techniques to treat your anxiety symptoms will help you relax your body and mind, shut off your stress response, and recover from an anxiety attack.
 Try changing your focus to something pleasant, such as a picture or a song.
 Spending more time on the object will also help your body and mind become calmer.
-Try mediation.
+Try meditation.
 Exercise regularly.
 The attack will end when the hormones run out and you no longer feel stressed.